Power state test in QCS

 Once happy with the variables, select your Quarch module.
 Then Drive under test, from our selection screen.
 It will auto-detect any attached device to the system.

 The test will then start, and you will see live power data in QPS.
-Annotations will be dropped at the start and end of each test point which is used to get statistics between these points.
+Annotations will be dropped at the start and end of each test point, which are used to get statistics between these points.

 A PDF report file can be generated.
 Aside from showing all test points, it also displays power vs. performance data for each state of the drive.